mattsacks/vim-fuzzee/README.md

 `:F .` will open up the explorer on whatever your current Vim working directory is. `:F ` with no arguments will open up the explorer on the current buffer.

+Commands also available for opening files or the explorer:
+    * `:FS` - opens up in a split
+    * `:FV` - opens in a vertical split
+    * `:FT` - opens in a new tab

 Tips
 ----